-On-farm storage payment for grains [part of B.1150.73.05]: Payment to producers under the grain and feed-stuff market regulation.
+Transport payment for grains (until 1995): Payments to producers, under the grain and feed-stuff market regulation, which also includes: a price reducing payment and an on-farm storage payment for grains, a payment to stimulate on-farm consumption of feed grains, a transport subsidy for feed grains, and a regional price support payment.
 In 1995, the regulation was replaced by the grain and feed-stuff market system described below [B.1150.76.01].
+Allocated to cereals (wheat, barley and oats) based on the value of production.